F-1 Economic Hardship

 Tracking Your Application

-USCIS will mail a receipt notice to ISSS once your application has been received.
-Our office will notify you when the receipt notice has been received so you may use it to check your case status online.
-We will also notify you once your Employment Authorization Document has been received, which will permit you to begin employment.
+USCIS will mail a receipt notice to you once your application has been received.
+You may use it to check your case status online.
+USCIS will also notify you once your Employment Authorization Document has been received, which will permit you to begin employment.

 Renewing Employment Authorization

 You may submit additional applications for economic hardship employment authorization as needed.
-There is no limit on how long a student may receive this authorization.
+There is no limit on how long a student may receive this authorization while purusing a full course of study.
 Employment authorization is generally given in one-year increments.